 Example: Ask customers for a review on recently purchased items and offer a 15€ coupon.
 Send a clear and simple Call to Action and be transparent about the terms and conditions of the campaign.

 You can best send samples of your products when launching a new product or when you sell seasonal products that must be sold as quickly as possible.
 You can also send samples to a targeted product group that has a low quantity of reviews, low review ratings, or both.
 SiteLucent can help you target a specific set of products.

 According to a BrightLocal survey, consumers read an average of 10 reviews (70% read 4 or more reviews, with 20% looking at more than 11).
 While consumers may expect a high number of reviews before feeling able to trust a business or product, it’s unlikely many consumers have the time to read hundreds of peers’ experiences before making a decision.

 Besides quantity, customers care about the recency of your reviews and your overall star rating.

 According to PowerReviews partnered with Northwestern University’s Spiegel Digital and Database Research Center, purchase probability peaks when a product’s average star rating is between 4.2 and 4.5 because a perfect 5-star rating is perceived by consumers as too good to be true.

-As we can read in this blog, many recent researches confirm the powerful effect of customer ratings & reviews on traffic, sales and conversion in e-commerce.
-But how can you make review and rating data fully transparent for you as a trade marketeer, member of an ecommerce team or other commercial role within a multi-channel environment?
-And not less important, how to monitor this customer feedback continuously and act on it in a customer centric way?
+As we can read in this blog, many recent pieces of research confirm the powerful effect of customer ratings & reviews on traffic, sales and conversion in e-commerce.
+But how can you make review and rating data fully transparent for you as a trade marketer, member of an eCommerce team or other commercial role within a multi-channel environment?
+And not less important, how to monitor this customer feedback continuously and act on it in a customer-centric way?

 In this Customer Success Story, we will tell you how SiteLucent tools helped Signify (Benelux area), gaining reviews for a targeted group of Philips Hue products, on their customer's online platform.